the-butcher/PENPLOTTER.01/pp_oldmap/NOTES.md

 -- allow i.e. labels to be applied to a drawing state that does not require full rebuild -- review all layers for
 -- code duplication
--- possibility to separate into drawing stages
+OK possibility to separate into drawing stages
--- maybe some type of config schema for layers, so some properties can be changed at runtime -- maybe some type of storage format, so expensive calculations can be preserved
+NO maybe some type of config schema for layers, so some properties can be changed at runtime NO maybe some type of storage format, so expensive calculations can be preserved

--- flowing water
+-- flowing water (not used currently) https://www.data.gv.at/katalog/en/dataset/bev_digitaleslandschaftsmodellgewsserstichtag25102022/resource/a02af662-98dc-4d45-b986-3b234de1869d#resources
-https://www.data.gv.at/katalog/en/dataset/bev_digitaleslandschaftsmodellgewsserstichtag25102022/resource/a02af662-98dc-4d45-b986-3b234de1869d#resources
 -- standing water
 https://www.data.gv.at/katalog/dataset/ce50ffa6-5032-4771-90a2-1c48d6a0ac85